geisa/specification/source/base-libraries.rst

 Base Libraries
 --------------

-Applicaiton isolation is assumed to be provided through containers.
+Application isolation is assumed to be provided through containers.
 Containers are able to inherit from the host operating system.
 To facilitate clean and regular updates, and to minimze container sizes,